I like talking about the 2 things I found interesting when I bought my current home…one, the grass looked healthy and immaculate.

 And even though it’s wooden, don’t expect the handle to break- it’s very thick.

-If you have a big yard, and you are dealing with huge volumes of stones, the best way would be you go for industrial grade landscape rock removal equipment
+If you have a big yard, and you are dealing with huge volumes of stones, I would advise you to go for industrial grade landscape rock removal equipment

 This magnificent rake will pick up everything- from tiny rocks all the way to even those larger than 8-inches- and load them in a bucket in one run.